Upokongaro Cycle Bridge

 Changing the height of the bridge is not related to clearance for the Waimarie Paddle Steamer, which would have been able to pass comfortably under the original bridge design.

-Final approvals for this project are now very close to being concluded and we are working with the project contractor to determine a suitable launch date, taking into account weather conditions.
+Final approvals for this project are now very close to being concluded.
+The next step will be to work with the project contractor to determine a suitable launch date, taking into account weather conditions.